 Gas was about 18 cents a litre and we complained about it.
 You might remember it as 80 cents a gallon: we were in the middle of converting to the metric system.

 No computers, cell phones, or even coffee cup holders in cars.
 A simpler time for sure, but we wouldn’t trade it for today.
-We’re excited about this year, despite the COVID-19 challenges.
+We’re excited about this year.
 Hope you agree that while it’s fun to take a look back, the future is where the action is.

 Take care and be safe,